 Its intelligent combination of power sources means the UX offers the long-distance range of a petrol vehicle as well as the low emissions of an electric vehicle.
 In fact, we reckon that up to 50% of city journeys can be carried out on electric power alone.

-That’s one reason why the new Lexus UX should not be viewed as just another crossover.
+That’s one reason why the new Lexus UX should not be viewed as just another SUV.
 But there are many more.
 So let’s share another six…

 1. Dynamic advantage